Wall Street rallies on rate hopes, notches gain for the week - NewsBreak

 Stocks rallied after a shaky start and closed with broad gains Friday as some mixed readings on the U.S. economy stoked hope on Wall Street that inflation may keep cooling and the Federal Reserve may ease up on its interest rate hikes.

-The S&P 500 rose 2.3%, marking its first winning week in the last five.
-The Dow Jones Industrial Average gained 2.1% and the Nasdaq composite added 2.6%.
+The Standard & Poor's 500 rose 2.3%, marking its first winning week in the last five.
+The Dow Jones industrial average gained 2.1% and the Nasdaq composite added 2.6%.
 Small-company stocks also rose, lifting the Russell 2000 index 2.3% higher.

 Analysts warned trading may remain turbulent in the coming hours and weeks as investors keep trying to handicap whether the economy can avoid a recession.
-Much of the trading is based entirely on expectations for what the Fed will do with rates: High rates slow the economy by design, hoping to grind down inflation, while also threatening to cause a recession and dragging down prices for all kinds of investments.
+Much of the trading is based entirely on expectations for what the Fed's future rate hikes: Higher rates slow the economy by design, hoping to grind down inflation, while also threatening to cause a recession and dragging down prices for all kinds of investments.

-Perhaps the clearest action for investors was in the bond market, where the yield on the two-year Treasury dropped to 4.28% from 4.48% just before the release of the data on the U.S. labor market.
+Perhaps the clearest action for investors was in the bond market, where yields for the two-year Treasury fell to 4.28% from 4.48% just before the release of the data on wages.

-That yield tends to track expectations for Fed action, and more investors are betting the central bank will dial down the size of its next rate hike following Friday's data.
+That yield tends to track expectations for Fed action, and some investors are increasing bets that the central bank will dial down the size of its next rate hike following Friday's data on the economy.

 While weaker raises hurt workers, particularly when they’re still not keeping up with inflation, economists say they could keep the economy out of a vicious cycle where big gains in pay push employers to raise prices for their own products, leading to even higher inflation.
 It’s something the Federal Reserve has talked about preventing, part of the reason why it’s been hiking interest rates at economy-shaking speed.